Meeting Security Options

 • Never put a regular Zoom meeting link on a public webpage or social media.
 A Zoom webinar link on a public page is okay as it has much tighter controls on what participants can do.

-• Zoom Meetings for UArizona Courses - Use D2L to schedule and access meetings because it keeps links off of public webpages and standardizes how students can find links for all of their courses.
+• Zoom Meetings for University of Arizona Courses - Use Brightspace to schedule and access meetings because it keeps links off of public webpages and standardizes how students can find links for all of their courses.

 • If you are teaching, take time to vocalize and set your expectations for students and for yourself.